Invalid email address

 The best part: if an influencer is already following you, getting them on board and reaching out to them will feel much more natural.
 They’ll also be able to vouch for your brand authentically and convincingly.

-The easiest way to do this is by keeping track of user-generated content created around your brand and products.
+The easiest way to do this is to keep track of user-generated content created around your brand and products.
 If an influencer tags you in a story or post, it’ll be easy to find them.

 micro-influencers-followers-example-screenshot